DualBrain/bsharp/README.md

 Additionally, this project will strive to remain true to the original spirit of BASIC; as defined by the original creators of the language:

 - (TODO - enter list here from a particular book after returning home.)

+Finally, it has struck me as *odd* that given the power/capability of modern VB that such a project is written in a more evolved version of BASIC such as VB; the VB compiler, after all, is also written in VB...

 ## Plans?